jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-when I update the values to make them match tests are green again.
+when I change the values to make them match tests are green again.
 Sweet!

 .. code-block:: python